Gavster765/ROPSynth/notes.md

 • When implementing loops - consider variable lifespan?
 • Lifespan issues -> in new createPseudo the lifespan of old vars updated? <- used tmpVars but need to update now
 • Need to update lifespan for unused alt vars if alt longer than prog
+• Check new store order
+• Extend language to allow output via a syscall gadget
+• Try to use some kind of backtracking to look for other solutions if the first fails
+• Use cegis for not?
+• Add x x doesn't work
+• Says warning since something is in rax already when storing - could try to store this first or just let it get moved to rcx <- Moved load data to be first <- think this fixed?